Your toddler will reach a lot of development milestones between ages 2 and 3 and you can help them achieve these in several ways.

 Helping your child’s development

-You can help your child develop and reach milestones by:
+You can further help your child develop and reach milestones by:

 - allowing them to take part in a range of play activities that help show them how to get along with others and improve gross and fine motor skills and hand-eye coordination